 Sun 25.
 Nov | 18.30 | KKL Luzern, Concert Hall

 Piotr Anderszewski, who was born in 1969 in Warsaw, comes from a Polish-Hungarian family.
-He began learning piano at the age of six and later studied at the Chopin Academy in his native city, at the Conservatories of Strasbourg and Lyon, and at the University of Southern California.
-He acquired important influences for his artistry from courses with Murray Perahia, Fou Ts’ong, and Leon Fleisher.
-With his debut at Wigmore Hall in London in 1991, Anderszewski launched an international career that since then has led to appearances at all the major international concert halls and with such orchestras as the Berlin Philharmonic, the Royal Concertgebouw Orchestra Amsterdam, the Philadelphia Orchestra, the Chicago and London Symphony Orchestras, and the Deutsche Kammerphilharmonie Bremen.
-During the 2017-18 season, he is concertizing with the Vienna and Munich Philharmonics, the Philharmonia Orchestra, the Deutsches Symphonie-Orchester Berlin, the Bamberg Symphony, the Orchestre de Paris, and the NDR Elbphilharmonie Orchestra.
-He will additionally give recitals in Hamburg, Frankfurt, Berlin, Baden-Baden, Dortmund, Vienna, Tokyo, Amsterdam, Madrid, and Barcelona.
-Piotr Anderszewski has won many awards for his recordings, including two Gramophone Awards and two Echo Klassik Awards, the Choc du Monde de la Musique, and the BBC Music Magazine Award.
-His most recent album, which he released in the spring of 2017, is of fantasias by Mozart and Schumann.
-The Canadian director Bruno Monsaingeon has produced three documentaries about Anderszewski, which appeared in 2001, 2008, and 2010, respectively.
-Piotr Anderszewski has received the Szymanowski Prize and the Gilmore Artist Award; the Royal Philharmonic Society in London selected him as Best Instrumentalist of 2001.
-He was named to the Order Polonia Restituta in 2015.
+He began taking his first piano lessons at the age of six; later, he studied at the Chopin Academy in his native city, at the Strasbourg and Lyon Conservatories, and at the University of Southern California.
+He found important artistic inspiration in courses with Murray Perahia, Fou Ts’ong, and Leon Fleisher.
+With his debut at Wigmore Hall in London in 1991, Anderszewski launched his international career, which has taken him to all of the leading international concert halls and to such orchestras as the Berlin and Vienna Philharmonics, the Royal Concertgebouw Orchestra Amsterdam, the Philadelphia Orchestra, the Chicago Symphony Orchestra, and the Berlin Staatskapelle.
+His schedule for the 2018-19 season includes performances with the Philharmonia Orchestra, the London Symphony Orchestra, and the Leipzig Gewandhaus Orchestra; additionally, he is artist-in-residence with the Gulbenkian Orchestra in Lisbon.
+He will give recitals at the Philharmonie in Berlin and the Konzerthaus in Vienna, as well as in Munich, New York, and San Francisco, and he also tours Europe with the Belcea Quartet.
+Anderszewski has received numerous distinctions for his recordings, including the Gramophone Award, the Choc du Monde de la Musique, and the BBC Music Magazine Award.
+His most recent release, which appeared at the beginning of 2018, is an account of Mozart concertos with the Chamber Orchestra of Europe.
+The Canadian director Bruno Monsaingeon has filmed several documentaries about Anderszewski; in 2016 Anderszewski himself directed the film Je m’appelle Varsovie, which centers around his hometown Warsaw.
+Piotr Anderszewski is a recipient of the Szymanowski Prize and the Gilmore Artist Award; he was awarded the Polonia Restituta Medal in 2015.

 LUCERNE FESTIVAL debut on 13 September 2001 playing works by Johann Sebastian Bach and Karol Szymanowski.